reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 - **Hex Motor Support Bracket**: A piece that helps fasten the Hex Motor to the Main Chassis structure.

 ![Team Violet (3)](https://github.com/user-attachments/assets/d5ca7c77-ba7e-4c99-9dd5-d163b2e5dd29)
-- **Servo Motor Support Bracket**: A piece that helps fasten the Servo Motor to the Main Chassis structure.
+- **Smart Robot Servo Support Bracket**: A piece that helps fasten the Servo Motor to the Main Chassis structure.

 ![Team Violet (4)](https://github.com/user-attachments/assets/38c7aa3a-10ad-4f12-be8e-98bef2fec6b1)
 - **HC-SR04 Support Bracket**: Located in the "Bumper" piece, it serves as support for the HC-SR04 ultrasonic sensor, allowing it to function properly.